-Our Scientific Advisory Board consists of a committed group of highly respected and experienced researchers, clinicians, and health industry leaders who set research priorities and vet, approve, and oversee research projects for Emily’s Entourage.
+Our Scientific Advisory Board consists of a committed group of highly respected and experienced researchers, clinicians, and health industry leaders who provide guidance on strategic research priorities for Emily’s Entourage.

 Kevin Foskett, PhD, Chair

 J. Kevin Foskett, PhD, is the Isaac Ott Professor of Physiology and Chair of the Department of Physiology in the Perelman School of Medicine at the University of Pennsylvania.
 He is also Professor in the Department of Cell and Developmental Biology, and a member of the Mahoney Institute for Neurosciences and the Abramson Cancer Center.
 Dr. Foskett has been a stalwart member of Penn Medicine for nearly 20 years.
 After earning his doctorate at the University of California, Berkeley, he held positions at Toronto’s Hospital for Sick Children and at the University of Toronto before coming to Penn.

 Dr. Foskett’s research for over 30 years has focused on the mechanisms and regulation of ion transport and signal transduction.
 He has had long standing interest in exocrine epithelial ion and water transport, with a particular focus on the genetic disease cystic fibrosis, and has published extensively on various aspects of the biophysics and cell biology of CFTR and the cell biology of lung submucosal glands, the site of the primary defect in the lungs in CF. He served as a consultant to the Cystic Fibrosis Foundation in their collaboration with Aurora Biosciences/Vertex that directly led to the development of the first drug that targets the basic defect in cystic fibrosis.

 Professor of Pediatrics, John’s Hopkins University School of Medicine; Aetna/U.S. Healthcare Professor of Medical Genetics, John Hopkins University